 In other words, you know when and what to spend your money on.
 The goals you wish to reach provide the criteria for making money decisions.
 It enables you to always shop with purpose.
 If one of your goals is to lose weight, don’t buy ice cream or larger clothes.
 It’s easy, or, easier.

-The good news is, most of the money clutter piles up because you don’t know what to do with it.
+The good news is, most of the money clutter piles up, on your desk and elsewhere because you don’t know what to do with it.
 Defining a system and designating the spaces takes care of that.
 The knowledge of the workflow is what changes things, not the specific method.